 Topic: We always have God.

 In today’s gospel, Jesus went up to Jerusalem for a Jewish festival.
 And in Jerusalem was a pool with five porticoes in which people with different ailments gathered.
 One man there had been ill for thirty-eight years.
 Jesus said to him, “Do you want to be made well?”
-The sick man replied, “Sir, I have no one to put me into the pool when the water is stirred up; and while I am making my way, someone else steps down ahead of me.”
+And the sick man replied, “Sir, I have no one to put me into the pool when the water is stirred up; and while I am making my way, someone else steps down ahead of me.”

-Like this sick man we often see ourselves complaining that we are alone.
+Like this sick man we often complain that we are alone.
 Yet God has said to us, “Fear not, for I have redeemed you; I have called you by name, you are mine,” (Is 43:1).
 And God is ever faithful in all his words and gracious in all his deeds, cf. Ps 145:13.
 To further confirm His faithfulness, He also said, “Can a woman forget her sucking child, that she should have no compassion on the son of her womb?
 Even these may forget, yet I will not forget you” (Is 49:15).

 Jesus said to the sick man, “Stand up, take your mat and walk” after thirty-eight years.
 The gospel reads further, “At once the man was made well, and he took up his mat and began to walk”.

 That one has been in a challenging condition for a long time does not mean that God is no longer God.
 He is ever faithful.
-God promised to be with us even in the time of trouble to rescue us and to honour us, cf. Ps 91:15.
+God promised to be with us even in this time of COVID-19 to rescue us and to honour us, cf. Ps 91:15.
 He will surely manifest Himself but at His own time, cf. 2Thess 2:6; Ps 102:13.
 So do not shiver because people are against you, God who is with us is greater, cf. Job 33:12.
 We need just to call on Him and wait for His assured answer, cf. Jer 33:3.
-But we must keep our faith intact, cf. Lk 18:8.
+However, we must keep our faith intact, cf. Lk 18:8.